Enduring Powers of Guardianship

 Can I restrict the power of my guardian?

 Yes, you can place restrictions on your guardian.
-You can also specify which kinds of lifestyle decisions your guardian can make for you when you no longer have mental capacity.
+You can also specify which kinds of lifestyle decisions your guardian can or cannot make for you when you no longer have mental capacity.

 Who can I appoint as my guardian?

 You can appoint anyone over 18 who has mental capacity, is trustworthy, and will always act in your best interests.
-They could be someone like your spouse/partner, child, another family member, accountant, or lawyer.
-You should get their permission to act as your guardian beforehand.
+They could be someone like your spouse/partner, child, or another family member.
+You should get their permission beforehand for them to act as your guardian.

 How many guardians can I appoint?